slhck/slhck.github.io/_posts/2025-09-19-running-uv-docker-containers-read-only.md

   - /home/appuser/.cache:uid=1001,gid=1001 # -> these are paths your app needs to write to
 ```

 Note: 1001 is the UID of my non-root user.
-You should always add a non-root user to execute your actual application code in Docker!
+You should [always add a non-root user to execute your actual application code in Docker](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user)!

-But there was another problem: I had a dependency that used SSH to clone a repository during `uv` package installation, and, despite installing the packages already in the Dockerfile, `uv` still tried to install the packages _again_ at runtime when I called my entrypoint script with `uv run ...`.
+This didn't work, because there was another problem: I had a [Git dependency](https://docs.astral.sh/uv/concepts/projects/dependencies/#git) that used SSH to clone a repository during `uv` package installation, and, despite installing the packages already in the Dockerfile, `uv` still tried to install the packages _again_ at runtime when I called my entrypoint script with `uv run ...`.
 This is because `uv` defaults to checking for updates and re-installing packages unless you tell it not to.

 ## Solution

-The trick is understanding that you:
+The trick is understanding that:

-1. don't actually need Python to write bytecode files at runtime if you're smart about the build process. uv has some flags that most people don't know about that solve this elegantly.
+1. You don't actually need Python to write bytecode files at runtime if you're smart about the build process. uv has some flags that solve this elegantly.
-2. can disable uv's default behavior of checking for updates and re-installing packages at runtime.
+2. You can disable uv's default behavior of checking for updates and re-installing packages at runtime.

 First, tell Python to stop trying to create bytecode files altogether by setting `PYTHONDONTWRITEBYTECODE=1`.
 This environment variable is your friend – it prevents Python from creating any `.pyc` files during execution.
 You can still get the performance benefits of bytecode compilation by using uv's `--compile-bytecode` flag during the build.
 This pre-compiles everything when you're building the image, so there's no need for runtime compilation.